telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Selection/grid-selection-checkbox.md

 ---
 title: Make Selection with Checkbox Column
-page_title:  Make Selection with Checkbox Column | Kendo UI Grid Widget
+page_title:  Make Selection with Checkbox Column | Kendo UI Grid
 description: "Learn how to select a Kendo UI Grid row with a checkbox column, preserve the selection and get the IDs of all selected items."
 slug: howto_make_selection_checkbox_column_grid
 ---